-When you’ve finished with your pot of broth, strained it through a fine-mesh sieve (like this one), pour the broth into an ice cube tray, and freeze it in cubes.
-Once fully frozen, remove the cubes of broth and store them in a freezer-proof container such as glass storage dishes (like these) or stainless steel storage dishes.
+When you’ve finished with your pot of broth, strained it through a fine-mesh sieve, pour the broth into an ice cube tray, and freeze it in cubes.
+Once fully frozen, remove the cubes of broth and store them in a freezer-proof container such as glass storage dishes or stainless steel storage dishes.

 Freezing broth in an ice cube tray makes it easy to pull out just what you need use.
 Each cube will give you about two tablespoons of broth that you can then add to whatever you’re cooking.
 So, you might add a cube or two to as liquid when braising meats or vegetables, or you might thaw and warm up a few more, stirring in sea salt and fresh garlic to enjoy a cup of broth.

 While you can freeze larger quantities in glass mason jars, and many broth lovers do, you run the risk of breakage as liquids expand during freezing which can crack your jars resulting in wasted.
 Further, the smaller cubes of broth thaw faster than full jars.

 I often reduce our broth in a large enameled cast iron Dutch oven , until it is thick, gelatinous and syrupy.
 By reducing broth before I use it, I concentrate its flavor, reducing the amount of storage space it takes in my fridge, and reconstitute in dishes as I’m ready to cook.

 I typically reduce two quarts of broth to about one cup, and use it at varying concentrations for varying dishes: pan sauces benefit from greater concentrations while soups benefit from the lowest concentrations of broth to water.